-To fill in this variable, the DEGURBA classification has to be used.
-The complete list of municipalities with their corresponding code (A: Densely-populated area, code B: Intermediate area, code C: Thinly-populated area, see below) can be found into the EU-SILC group of Circa.
+To fill in this variable, the new DEGURBA classification has to be used starting from 2012 operation.
+The new classification is based on grid cells and a complete overview of the methodology can be found on Circa under the classifications section.
+The complete list of municipalities with their corresponding code (A : Densely-populated area, code B : Intermediate area, code C : Thinly-populated area, see below) can also be found into the EU-SILC group of Circa.